cfanorthcos/safeaudit/SETUP.md

    (or select every question for a "Full SAFE Assessment").
 6. Head to **Take Assessment** to try it end-to-end.

+- **Custom date range with period comparison.** Reports now has a date range filter (with quick presets: last 7/30/90 days, this month, last month, or pick your own From/To) alongside the existing location/status/search filters.
+When a range is set, category performance rings show a small delta arrow comparing against the immediately preceding period of the same length (e.g. a 30-day range compares against the 30 days right before it) — the Average score stat card gets the same comparison.
+Everything else (trend chart, day-of-week, top opportunities, the table) filters to the selected range too.

 ## New since last update

+- **Real Slack notifications, via Zapier.** The "Confirm & Submit" step at the end of an assessment now actually posts to Slack (previously simulated).
+It only sends when there's something worth flagging — one or more missed questions, or a general note the assessor typed in — a perfect run with no note just submits quietly, no Slack message.
+There's also a new "General notes" field on the review screen for anything beyond the per-question notes, which gets included in the Slack message and saved with the report.

+  **Setup required — do this in Zapier, not Firebase:**
+  1. In Zapier, create a new Zap.
+  2. Trigger: search for **Webhooks by Zapier**, choose **Catch Hook**, continue past the optional "child key" prompt, and click **Continue**.
+Zapier will show you a webhook URL — copy it.
+  3. Paste that URL into `firebase-config.js`, replacing `window.ZAPIER_WEBHOOK_URL = "REPLACE_ME"`.
+  4. Back in Zapier, add an action: search for **Slack**, choose **Send Channel Message**, and connect your Slack workspace if you haven't already.
+  5. Pick the channel, then in the **Message Text** field, click the field picker and insert the `text` field from the webhook trigger — this is a complete, pre-formatted message (bold headers, a bullet list of missed questions, notes included), so this one field is all you need for a working message.
+If you'd rather build your own custom layout instead, the webhook also sends `location`, `template`, `assessor`, `date`, `grade`, `percent`, `criticalFails`, `missedCount`, `missedSummary`, and `generalNotes` as separate fields you can mix and match.
+  6. Test the step in Zapier (it'll ask you to trigger the webhook first — go take a test assessment in the app and mark something as failed, then come back and test the Slack step), then turn the Zap **on**.
+  7. Upload the updated `firebase-config.js` to GitHub.

+  **On the exposed webhook URL:** unlike the Firebase config values, this one genuinely is sensitive — it's visible to anyone who views your site's source, and anyone who has it could trigger fake Slack messages or run through your Zapier task quota.
+This is a real trade-off, not a false alarm, but it's a low-stakes one: the worst case is spam in one Slack channel, not access to your data (nothing else in the app is reachable through this URL).
+If your Zapier plan has a monthly task limit, it's worth an occasional glance at your Zapier task usage, same spirit as the Firebase budget alert.

+  **Testing the "quiet on perfect runs" behavior:** take one assessment and mark everything as passing with no general note — confirm it submits without a Slack message.
+Then take another and either fail one item or add a general note — confirm that one does send.

+- **Location asked every time.** Take Assessment now asks which location this is *every time* you open it (rather than remembering a choice on that device) — useful if one device gets used across multiple locations.
+If there's only one location total, it's picked automatically since there's nothing to choose.
+The Dashboard no longer needs a location at all.
+- **Add a question straight from Build Assessment.** While choosing questions for a template (Settings -> Build Assessment -> "1.
+Choose questions"), there's now a "+ Add question" button that opens the same question editor — save it and it's automatically added to the template you're building, no need to go to the Question Library first.
+- **Question codes are now optional.** Leave the code field blank when adding a question (or a sub-question) and one gets generated automatically.
+Still useful to set your own if you want to match an existing numbering scheme (like the SDC.### codes from your original export), but no longer required.
+- **Add categories.** Settings -> Categories is a new tab for adding category names directly (a category can't be deleted while any question still uses it).
+You can also add a brand new category inline while editing a question, via "+ New category…" in the category dropdown. **Requires re-publishing `firestore.rules`** (Firestore Database -> Rules -> paste the updated file -> Publish) — it now includes a rule for the new `meta` collection categories are stored in.
+- **Reports got a real upgrade** — new analytics show up automatically once there are at least a couple of completed assessments in the current filter:
+  - **Category performance rings** — a circular score per category (green/amber/red) so you can see at a glance which areas are strongest and weakest.
+  - **Score trend** — a line chart of scores over time, plus a plain- English callout on whether the more recent half of the range is running better or worse than the earlier half.
+  - **Opportunity by day of week** — a bar chart of average score per weekday, with a callout naming the day that's currently the biggest opportunity and the day performing best.
+  - **Top opportunities** — a ranked list of the specific questions failing most often across the assessments currently shown, so you know exactly where to focus training or fixes.
+  All of this respects the existing location/status/search filters — filter down to one location or a date range (via search) and the charts update to match.
+This uses Chart.js, loaded from a CDN in `index.html` alongside SortableJS.

 - **Reference photos on questions**: in the question editor (Settings -> Question Library -> edit or add a question, and the same for each